aberhanu/comp423-course-notes/docs/tutorials/go-setup.md

-# Setting up a dev container for Go
+# HelloGo: Setting Up a Dev Container for Go

 * Primary author: [Abiye Berhanu](https://github.com/aberhanu)

 * Reviewer: [Ben Edwards](https://github.com/bkedwards)

 ## Prerequisites
-1. `GitHub`: If you haven't set up a GitHub account, sign up at [GitHub](https://github.com/).
+1. `GitHub`: If you don't already have a GitHub account, sign up for one on [GitHub](https://github.com/).
 2. `Git`: Install Git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 3. `Visual Studio Code`: Download VS Code [here](https://code.visualstudio.com/).
 4. `Docker`: Install [Docker](https://www.docker.com/products/docker-desktop/) so you can run the dev container.

 ## Project Setup
-### Set up a Directory and initialize Git:
+### Set up a Directory and Initialize Git:
 1. Open your command prompt or terminal.
-2. Create a new empty directory to host your project (Navigate to a different directory to change the location of the project to your preference)
+2. Create a new empty directory to host your project (If you wish to open the project in a specific directory, navigate to that directory first)
 ```bash
 mkdir Hello-Go
 cd Hello-Go